qmonnet/whirl-offload/_posts/2017-03-03-iovisor-summit-summary.md

 All of this makes it difficult to somehow find a way to unify eBPF program and maps handling.
-While this does not seem to be a major limitation when using a single tracing tool or networking feature, this may become a handicap when trying to coupling more complex IO Modules, or to use for example programs on cgroup and tc and kprobes at the same time… This is what libiov tries to solve.
+While this does not seem to be a major limitation when using a single tracing tool or networking feature, this may become a handicap when trying to couple more complex IO Modules, or to use for example programs on cgroup and tc and kprobes at the same time… This is what libiov tries to solve.

 This is based on a model with “events”, “actions” and “buses”.
 It seems to be described with more details on the GitHub repository.
-The buses seem to be used as an intermediary between events and actions: it is possible to register to events (that are sent on the buses), and to describe actions to perform on those buses (such as `filter()` or `notify()`).
+The buses seem to be used as an intermediary between events and actions: it is possible to subscribe to events (that are sent on the buses), and to describe actions to perform on those buses (such as `filter()` or `notify()`).